tikv/website/content/docs/dev/tasks/configure/configuration-file.md

 ---
-title: TiKV Configuration File
+title: Configuration File
-summary: Learn the TiKV configuration file.
+description: Learn the TiKV configuration file.
-category: reference
+menu:
+    "dev":
+        parent: Configure
+        weight: 8
 ---

-# TiKV Configuration File
+# Configuration File

 <!-- markdownlint-disable MD001 -->

 The TiKV configuration file supports more options than command-line parameters.
 You can find the default configuration file in [etc/config-template.toml](https://github.com/tikv/tikv/blob/master/etc/config-template.toml) and rename it to `config.toml`.

 This document only describes the parameters that are not included in command-line parameters.
-For more details, see [command-line parameter](/reference/configuration/tikv-server/configuration.md).
+For more details, see [command-line parameter](https://pingcap.com/docs/stable/reference/configuration/tikv-server/configuration/).

 ### `status-thread-pool-size`